devgateway/www.developmentgateway.org/_posts/2014-10-24-whats-next-for-iati.md

 created: 1414155703
 old_path: news/whats-next-iati
 title: What's next for IATI
-lede: On World Development Information Day, DG reports on the future of the International Aid Transparency Initiative, a global campaign that encourages donors and governments to make aid information open and accessible.
+excerpt: On World Development Information Day, DG reports on the future of the International Aid Transparency Initiative, a global campaign that encourages donors and governments to make aid information open and accessible.
 thumbnail: assets/featured-images/6419794587_8f03286f61_o.jpg